ansible/ansible-rulebook/docs/filters.rst

 | Keys in the event payload can only contain letters, numbers and underscores.
 | The period (.) is used to access nested keys.

+| When developing new filters you can specify the -F to specify the directory where
+| your filters are located.
+This wont work when you have a decision environment you would
+| have to distribute the filters via a collection.

 =====================
 Builtin Event Filters
 =====================